Stroud District Council consultation on Canal restoration

 Bisley-with-Lypiatt Parish Council's response to the SDC consultation on the restoration of the Stroudwater and Thames and Severn canals is given below.

-For more information on the canal project please visit the Cotswold Canals Project website, which hosts information from all the Cotswold Canals Partnership members.
-This site will be shown in a new browser window or tab.
+For more information on the canal project please visit Cotswold Canals Project website, which hosts information from all the Cotswold Canals Partnership members and Cotswold Canals Connected.
+These sites will be shown in a new browser window or tab.

 The Cotswold Canals Design Framework.